jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-04.md

 government agency created under Presidential Decree No. 269, as amended, with additional mandate set forth in the Act;
 (fff)
-“National Power Corporation” or “NPC” refers to the government corporation created under Republic Act No. 6395, as amended;
+“National Power Corporation” or “NAPOCOR” refers to the government corporation created under Republic Act No. 6395, as amended;
-(ggg) “National Transmission Corporation” or “TRANSCO” refers to the corporation organized pursuant to the Act to acquire all the transmission assets of the NPC;
+(ggg) “National Transmission Corporation” or “TRANSCO” refers to the corporation organized pursuant to the Act to acquire all the transmission assets of the NAPOCOR;
 (hhh) “Open Access” refers to the system of allowing any qualified Person the use of transmission, and/or Distribution System and associated facilities subject to the payment of transmission and/or distribution